 If anyone's a fan of of Terry Pratchett's Discworld novels, then you'll also know what I mean by 'the stick and bucket' dance.
 Lords and Ladies is my favourite Discworld book...the blurb on the back of the book being 'lots of hey-nonny-nonny and blood all over the place'.

 For those who don't know the story, the Lancre Morris Men woke up from a cider-induced sleep up on the moors to find that the Elves had broken through to their world from their own dimension (very bad elves in this story, in the traditional manner).
 To get back to their town, and to ward off the elves with music, which fascinates them, they decide to do the stick and bucket dance all the way, a dance which they've banned because it's too violent.
 From the book...

 ...''Seven pairs of boots thudded down...

 ...'one, two...spin...ready...one, two...back...back...one, two...turn...KILL...and back, one, two...' "

-At least these blokes didn't need to use their sticks to kill anyone with. ;)
+At least these blokes didn't use their sticks to kill anyone with. ;)

 Loads more pics are available in the Photo Gallery album.
-And if anyone knows who and where these dancers are or are from, please let me know as I'd be very interested.
+And if anyone knows who these dancers are or where they're from, please let me know as I'd be very interested.
 Free piccies for them if they get in touch.